Exploration noise for learning linear-quadratic mean field games: Theoretical results

+where the constant $C$ is independent $n$.
+In the rest of the proof, the value of $C$ may vary from line to line provided it remains independent of $n$.
+Then, we must invoke the fact that the problem

 is a linear quadratic-problem in a random environment.
-Similar to the minimization problem studied in Remark \ref{re:BSDE:h}, its solution is given in feedback form.
+Similar to the minimization problem studied in Lemma \ref{lem:2.1}, its solution is given in feedback form.
 If we call $\hat{\boldsymbol \alpha}^{n+1}$ the minimizer, it reads

 with